-The right to information about

-- The terms of your tenancy - Stonewater's obligations to repair your home - Stonewater's policies and procedures on consultation

-The right to see your personal information

-Stonewater has a policy on personal information and data protection.
+The right to see your personal information Stonewater has a policy on personal information and data protection.
 It explains how Stonewater uses, keeps and sometimes shares customers' personal information.
-You have the right to see your housing file and computer information held

-The right to consultation

-Stonewater will consult with you before making any significant changes to the management of your home.
-We will write to you about the issue and will give you the opportunity to respond; we may also about you, and to record in writing any inaccuracies or disagreements.
+You have the right to see your housing file and computer information held about you, and to record in writing any inaccuracies or disagreements.
 Stonewater has the legal right to withhold some information, and a duty to give you the reasons why.

-- Schedule 2 Data Protection Act (2018) and General Data Protection Regulation (GDPR) - Equality Act (2010) - Housing Ombudsman Scheme - Regulator of Social Housing Consumer Standards - Stonewater's policies and procedures on housing management - Stonewater's policies and procedures on rent and service charge setting - Stonewater's performance as a landlord.

-hold drop-in sessions or consultation meetings.
-Once the consultation has closed, we will consider the responses we have received and let you know the decision we have made.

-The right to occupy your home

-You have a right to occupy your home without interruption or interference from Stonewater during your lease, as long as you keep to your lease agreement.
-Stonewater has some rights in law, for example if we need to access the building for urgent repairs, or if we legally need to repossess the property.
+The right to occupy your home You have a right to occupy your home without interruption or interference from Stonewater during your lease, as long as you keep to your lease agreement.
+Stonewater has some rights in law, for example if we need to access the building for urgent repairs.
 Normally, a right to occupy can only be ended by a court order.
 However, if you forfeit your lease and no-one is living in the property, Stonewater could regain possession without a court order.

-The right to reasonable adjustments for people with disabilities

-You have a right to ask Stonewater to make reasonable adjustments for people with disabilities, and we have a duty to make those adjustments.
-Reasonable adjustments can apply to our policies and practices, providing equipment or support, and making limited changes to the physical features of a home.
+The right to reasonable adjustments for people with disabilities You have a right to ask Stonewater to make reasonable adjustments for people with disabilities, and we have a duty to make those adjustments.
+Reasonable adjustments can apply to our policies and practices.
 We will not unreasonably refuse permission for you to make improvements which you plan to pay for yourself to help a disabled person in your household to enjoy their home.

-The right to challenge reasonableness of service charges and the right to consultation

-You have a right to challenge the reasonableness of variable service charges.
+The right to challenge reasonableness of service charges and the right to consultation You have a right to challenge the reasonableness of variable service charges.
 We will give you a notice every year which sets out a summary of your rights and the notice of proposed service charges.
 You also have a general right to be consulted on major works and the implementation of any long-term contracts unless the First Tier Property Tribunal says there is no need to consult.
 Under Section 22, variable service charges customers also have the right to ask for further information and to inspect documents relating to their service charges within six months of receiving the summary.

-The right to complain

-Stonewater has a complaint procedure in line with the requirements of the Housing Ombudsman Service's Complaint Handling Code.
+The right to complain Stonewater has a complaint procedure in line with the requirements of the Housing Ombudsman Service's Complaint Handling Code.
 We are keen to hear customer feedback about our complaint handling service, as we are always looking for ways to improve customer satisfaction.
-Please note that you do not have the right to challenge any proposed rent increases.
-This is already covered by guidance issued by the social housing regulator, and your tenancy has a contractual rent increase clause and fixed service charges.

-Your rights under your lease (also known as contractual rights)
+Your rights under your lease Your key rights are:

-The majority of our customers have very similar rights, but some rights depend on whether you rent or own your home and the type of agreement you hold with us.

-Your key rights are:

-The right to buy a greater percentage of your home (known as staircasing)

-You have the right to buy a greater percentage of your home through a process known as staircasing.
-This will be up to either 100% of your home, or 75% or 80% where your home is covered by a restrictive staircasing clause which ensures that the home always remains as designated affordable housing.
-If you would like more information, please ask our shared ownership team.

-The right to sell

-Leaseholders have a right to sell their home, which is done by assigning the lease.
-You will need to get our written approval before you do this.
-Please note that there may be some restrictions on who can buy your property.

-The right to sublet or part with possession of the whole

-You have the right to sub-let your home and to part with possession of the whole of the property.

-You will need our written permission beforehand; we will not unreasonably withhold permission.

-The right to make alterations to the interior of the property

-You have a limited right to make alterations or additions to the inside of your property.
-You will need our written permission beforehand; we will not unreasonably withhold permission.
-You are not allowed to make structural changes.
+The right to sublet or part with possession of the whole You have the right to sub-let your home and to part with possession of the whole of the property.
+You may need our written permission beforehand depending on the precise wording of your lease; we will not unreasonably withhold permission.
+The right to make alterations to the interior of the property You may have a limited right to make alterations or additions to the inside of your property depending on the precise wording of your lease.
+In any event you will need our written permission beforehand; we will not unreasonably withhold permission.

-The right to remortgage

-You have the right to take out a mortgage for your home with whichever provider you choose.
-You will need to get consent from Stonewater at the time of entering into any mortgage agreement and Stonewater will consider any further advance of borrowing as part of your application on a case by case basis.